Industrial and Commercial Workers' Union

-The Industrial and Commercial Union (ICU) was a trade union and mass-based popular political movement in southern Africa.
+The Industrial and Commercial Workers' Union (ICU) was a trade union and mass-based popular political movement in southern Africa.
 It was influenced by the syndicalist politics of the Industrial Workers of the World (adopting the IWW Preamble in 1925), as well as by Garveyism, Christianity, communism, and liberalism.

 Origins

 The original ICU was founded in Cape Town in 1919.
 Later that year it held a famous joint strike on the docks with the syndicalist Industrial Workers of Africa, a black-based union modelled on the syndicalist Industrial Workers of the World.
 In 1920, the two unions merged with a number of other emergent African and Coloured-based unions into an expanded ICU with the stated aim of "creating one great union" of workers south of the Zambezi river i.e. spanning South Africa, South West Africa, Northern Rhodesia and Southern Rhodesia.
 The first journal of the ICWU, Black Man, ran for six issues in 1920.

 The ICU has been described as "one of the most radical movements ever seen in Southern Africa."
 Visiting American and Caribbean sailors played a key role in the introduction of both Garveyite and syndicalist ideas.
 The ICU remained active in Zimbabwe into the 1950s as the Reformed Industrial Commercial Union (RICU), but had declined elsewhere by the end of the 1930s.